MohNage7/SimpleMovies/README.md

 * ApiResponse: a generic class for handling responses from retrofit
 * RestApiService: provides and end point for our remote service
 * BaseActivity: is extended by any activity in the app. it declares unified structure and contains common methods for our activities.
-* BaseFragment: the same as BaseActivity but for fragments
 * BaseViewHolder: the same as BaseActivity but for ViewHolder.
 * DataWrapper: Wrappes our data call back with status and message to be able to handle different status inside views.

 ## Utils
-* Constants: Contains all our final strings in the app.
 * LiveDataCallAdapter and LiveDataCallAdapterFactory: is used to get LiveData as call back from retrofit.
 * RefreshRateLimiter: is a factor in refreshing data decision.